marianpena/ACUSDEEP/_pages/about.md

   - /about.html
 ---

-Fish and plankton acoustics groups at IEO Baleares
+# Fish and plankton acoustics groups at IEO Baleares
+# Main lines of research

-Mesopelagic and Bathypelagic realm.
+  * Mesopelagic and Bathypelagic realm.
-Machine learning.
+  * Machine learning techniques.
+  * ...